-AP ENGLISH LANGUAGE AND COMPOSITION - EN3031(2) - Jr. - 1 yr., 1cr. -This course is designed according to the guidelines found in the AP English Course Description.
-In addition to meeting the standards set by the College Board, AP Language also provides students with a survey of the body of American Literature.
+AP ENGLISH LANGUAGE AND COMPOSITION - EN3031(2) - Jr. or Sr. - 1 yr., also provides students with a survey of the body of American Literature.
 Students will analyze, discuss, and write about various types of American prose, particularly essays, short stories, speeches, and novels, with an emphasis on the effectiveness of language, rhetorical strategies, and argument.
 Upon completion of this course, students will be prepared to take the Advanced Placement Examination in English Language and Composition.
-Honors/ AP students are required to read selected works of literature during the summer and respond in journal entries as preparation for the course.
+Honors/AP students are required to read selected works of literature during the summer and respond in journal entries as preparation for the course.